 Kathy Welde, a former math teacher and military spouse, has been creating stained glass works of art more than 35 years.
 She has been teaching this art form more than 20 years.
 Her classes have been a popular favorite since OLLI courses began in Pawleys Island.

 *Philip Whalen is professor of history in the Thomas W. and Robin W. Edwards College of Humanities and Fine Arts at Coastal Carolina University.
 He is the author of five books, including the co-editing of “French Historians, 1900-2000” and “Place and Locality in Modern France.”
 Whalen has ongoing research and teaching interests in tourism, gastronomy, historical geography and the memory of war in French history.

-Jolene Stinson Williams is a retired secondary school teacher.
+Jolene Williams is a retired secondary school teacher.
 She earned a B.S. in art education from the University of Oregon and has completed graduate work in art therapy.
 She founded the local Colored Pencil Society of America No. 124 for colored pencil enthusiasts.
-Her work can be seen in local art shows and in “CP Treasures Vol. III.”
+Her work can be seen in local art shows and in “Colored Pencil Treasures Vol. III.”

 Geoffrey Wilson has had a lifetime love of science, finance and history.
 Wilson spent 13 years teaching secondary school science after earning a master’s degree in physics.
 He later earned a master’s degree in business administration in finance and worked in banking and finance for 30 years.
 His career paths included law in addition to the previously mentioned areas.
 He retired to Myrtle Beach in 2016.
 Growing up near Philadelphia, he and his family had an intense interest in the Civil War, especially the Battle of Gettysburg.